Skip to main content

 A puppy dressed in a fluffy pumpkin costume

-Whether you invest in a reflective collar, leash light, or another type of illumination, your dog should be easy for vehicles and onlookers to see.
+Whether you invest in a reflective leash, leash light, or another type of illumination, your dog should be easy for vehicles and onlookers to see.
 This is an extra-important step if you decide to bring your furry friend trick-or-treating — more on that below.

 Take extra precautions if you choose to bring your dog trick-or-treating this Halloween